noahehall/theBookOfNoah/0current/aws/0storage.md

 s3, ebs elastic block storage, efs elastic file system, amazon FSx, EBS Snapshot, Data Life cycle Manager, AWS Backup,

+## TLDR

+### best practices

+- runtime persistent storage: consider the usecase, application type, read/write patterns
+  - EBS: generally best case for EC2 based apps
+  - S3: static, global, shared etc
+  - EFS: containerized apps
+  - FSx: high perf
+  - some DB/keyval store e.g. RDS
+- ALWAYS
+  - understand your availability requirements in the design phase
+  - to minimize data stored on a server always attach an EBS volume to it
+    - an EBS volumes survive ec2 instance failure and can be reattched to a new instance
+    - however youre still vulnerable to an EBS/AZ failure (use recurring EBS snapshots to mitigate)
+- SOMETIMES
+  - prevent objects from being modified by the `anonymouse user`
+    - do not implement bucket policiess that allow anonymouse public writes to buckets
+    - do not use ACLs that allow `anonymouse user` write access
+    - i.e. use the `S3 Block Public Access`

 ## links

 - [host a static website in under 20 minutes](https://www.youtube.com/watch?v=5qS3DzSn5Z4)